How to Choose Between Invisalign Clear Aligners or Braces in 2024

 To determine the cost of Invisalign vs braces, you don’t need an online article’s generalized advice.
 You need to contact your insurer first to determine which treatments are covered.
 Then, ask your dentist about payment options.
 Many providers partner with payment vendors to offer payment plans within different budgets, and many offices offer their own plans to their patients.

 Rather than delaying the treatment you need, always feel free to communicate with your dentist about your financial means.
-At Lynn Haven Dental Specialists, we will always work with you to figure out the plan that’s right for your treatment and budgetary needs.
+At Keys Dental Specialists, we will always work with you to figure out the plan that’s right for your treatment and budgetary needs.

 Home Alternatives to Invisalign: Are They Safe?